-Dr. Bodishbaugh has 19 years of diverse experience in aquatic toxicology research, chemical and site assessment, ecological risk assessment (ERA) in aquatic and terrestrial systems, and natural resource damage assessment (NRDA).
-His specific areas of technical expertise include fish and wildlife toxicity assessment, resource/habitat equivalency analysis (REA/HEA), bioavailability of chemical contaminants in aquatic and terrestrial ecosystems, and chemical structure-activity relationships.
-Dr. Bodishbaugh’s graduate research focused on the aquatic toxicology of synthetic surfactant and other organic pollutants.
+Specific areas of technical expertise include fish and wildlife toxicity assessment, resource/habitat equivalency analysis (REA/HEA) for scaling of natural resource injuries, bioavailability of chemical contaminants in aquatic and terrestrial ecosystems.
 Originally trained as a chemical engineer, he also has 4 years of experience as a geophysical and geochemical engineer in the international offshore oil and gas industry, and is trained and experienced in geophysical surveying and reservoir geology.
 Dr. Bodishbaugh also has formal training in marine biochemistry, molecular biology, and bioremediation principles.

 Dr. Bodishbaugh is experienced in providing technical support in a litigation context.
-He has extensive NRDA experience, and has helped clients develop defensive and settlement strategies for NRDA claims by federal, state, and tribal trustees at sites in Alaska, California, Indiana, Missouri, New Jersey, New York, Texas, and Washington.
+He has extensive NRDA experience, and has helped clients develop defensive and settlement strategies for NRDA claims by federal, state, and tribal trustees at sites in Alaska, California, Florida, Indiana, Kansas, Louisiana, Missouri, New Jersey, New York, Oklahoma, Texas, Washington, and the U.S. Virgin Islands.
 He is an expert in the application of REA and HEA, including applications for assessment of groundwater injury.
-He has worked closely with client legal teams to assess and critically evaluate the technical merits and costs of natural resource liability and settlement options, and has represented industry clients in both formal and informal trustee negotiations to arrive at rational injury assessments and cost effective, restoration-based compensation options.
+He has worked closely with client legal teams to assess and critically evaluate the technical merits and costs of natural resource liability and settlement options, and has represented industry clients in both formal and informal trustee negotiations, to arrive at rational injury assessments and cost effective, restoration-based compensation options.
 He has provided deposition testimony on NRD liability for east and west coast clients, and has contributed to numerous expert reports for NRD cases.

 CREDENTIALS & PROFESSIONAL HONORS